 - Risk Assessments for Cardiac Issues

 Cardiovascular wellness depends on many factors — like age, gender, and family history.
 While many of these factors are outside your control, a few small changes can have an immediate and positive impact on your heart health.
-That’s why we developed HEARTaware, a free, online heart disease risk assessment program to identify where and how you can make these adjustments.
-Along with an in-office visit with one of our expert cardiologists, it’s our goal to raise your awareness and reduce the risks of heart attacks and many other cardiovascular conditions.
+That’s why we offer HEARTaware, a free, online heart disease risk assessment program to identify where and how you can make these adjustments.
+If found to be at risk, you have the option of an in-person visit with one of our heart experts.
+Our goal is to raise your awareness and reduce the risks of heart attacks and many other cardiovascular conditions.

 - Advanced Diagnostic Tests to Begin Your Healing

 When it comes to your heart, knowledge is key.
 The sooner the reason for your condition is known, the sooner a solution can be found.
 That’s why we are home to diagnostic technologies that help formulate a detailed diagnosis with speed and precision.
 When you have heart disease symptoms, from difficulty sleeping to shortness of breath, we’ll attend to your specific needs with compassion and develop a personalized heart health care plan to put you on the path to healing.
 Our network gives you access to a wide range of cardiovascular tests and screenings, including:

 - CT Scans